 Hellenic SeaJets Ferries

-The advantage of choosing Hellenic SeaJet is that you won’t need to pick the ticket beforehand as the ticket you’ll print at home will allow you to board without any further hassle.
+The advantage of choosing Hellenic SeaJet is that you won’t need to pick the ticket beforehand, as the ticket you’ll print at home will allow you to board without any further hassle.

 Golden Star Ferries

-Air Travel From Mykonos To Santorini
+Flights From Mykonos To Santorini

-For those who are able to really splurge, they could check the exclusive helicopter route that connects Mykonos and Santorini.
-It’s probably the most expensive option, but a great surprising idea if you’re celebrating a special occasion such as a wedding anniversary.Share
+However, those who can really splurge could check out the exclusive helicopter route that connects Mykonos and Santorini.
+It’s probably the most expensive option, but a surprising idea if you’re celebrating a special occasion, such as a honeymoon or wedding anniversary.